-The proposed Suncor Forty Mile Wind Power Project is located in south-eastern Alberta, on approximately 50,000 acres of private land, south and east of the town of Bow Island and in the County of Forty Mile.
-The project is proposed to be developed in two phases for a total of 400 megawatts (MW) and consisting of 89 wind turbines.
+The Suncor Forty Mile Wind Power Project is located in southeastern Alberta, on approximately 50,000 acres of private land, south and east of the town of Bow Island and in the County of Forty Mile.
+The project is designed to be developed in two phases for a total of 400 megawatts (MW), consisting of 89 wind turbines.

-The proposed project will consist of wind turbines, meteorological tower(s), an electrical collection system(s), turbine access roads, and temporary construction facilities.
-The project will deliver generated electricity to the grid via two (2) proposed substations (Granlea substation and Maleb substation) which will both have separate connections to the existing 240 kiloVolts (kV) transmission line within the project area.
+Once built, the first phase of Forty Mile will consist of 45 4.5 MW wind turbines, a meteorological tower, an electrical collection system, turbine access roads, and temporary construction facilities.
+Forty Mile will deliver generated electricity to the gird via the Granlea substation, which will connect to the existing 240 kiloVolts (kV) transmission line within the project area.

 The figure below identifies the location of the project and the area that has been studied.
 Click the map to download a larger image (PDF, 1 pp., 2.9 MB).